When F. Scott Fitzgerald wrote The Great Gatsby in 1925, did he intend to fill it with quotes and metaphors for the American Dream?

 The green light at the end of Daisy’s dock could represent the American Dream—the pursuit of green backs, success, and love from the past.

-As Gatsby drives Nick in his car so they can lunch in New York, Nick says—
+As Gatsby drives Nick in his car so they can lunch in New York (learn more about 1920s cars ), Nick says—

 “Anything can happen now that we’ve slid over this bridge,’ I thought, ‘anything at all…’ Even Gatsby could happen, without any particular wonder.”